Myth of Er: Er's tale

 After seven days in the meadow, the souls and Er were required to travel farther.
 After four days they reached a place where they could see a shaft of rainbow light brighter than any they had seen before.
-After another day's travel they reached it.
+After another days travel they reached it.
 This was the Spindle of Necessity.
 Several women, including Lady Necessity, her daughters, and the Sirens were present.
 The souls – except for Er – were then organized into rows and were each given a lottery token.

 Then, in the order in which their lottery tokens were chosen, each soul was required to come forward to choose his or her next life.
 Er recalled the first one to choose a new life: a man who had not known the terrors of the underground but had been rewarded in the sky, hastily chose a powerful dictatorship.
 Upon further inspection he realized that, among other atrocities, he was destined to eat his own children.
 Er observed that this was often the case of those who had been through the path in the sky, whereas those who had been punished often chose a better life.
 Many preferred a life different from their previous experience.
 Animals chose human lives while humans often chose the apparently easier lives of animals.

 After this, each soul was assigned a guardian spirit to help him or her through their life.
 They passed under the throne of Lady Necessity, then traveled to the Plane of Oblivion, where the River of Forgetfulness (River Lethe) flowed.
 Each soul was required to drink some of the water, in varying quantities; again, Er only watched.
 As they drank, each soul forgot everything.
 As they lay down at night to sleep each soul was lifted up into the night in various directions for rebirth, completing their journey.
 Er remembered nothing of the journey back to his body.
 He opened his eyes to find himself lying on the funeral pyre early in the morning, able to recall his journey through the afterlife.